tectonia/AppDevLearning/exercisefiles/dotnet/README.md

     return countries[new Random().Next(0, countries.Length)];
 ```

-Then use the "LANGUAGE TRANSLATION" section select python and click "Ask Copilot" button, you should see new code in python.
+Then in Copilot Chat ask if it can rewrite this code in Python.

 - **Readable**